OrchardCMS/OrchardCore/src/docs/guides/create-blazor-cms/README.md

      })
 ```

 Now, it's time to run our application.
-Once application is running, notice that the Blazor application is now served from `/` as Home page and you can access admin from `/admin` as shown below.
+Once the application is running, notice that the Blazor application is now served from `/` as the Home page and you can access admin from `/admin` as shown below.

 ![Working Blazor App served from Orchard Core](./images/image-004.gif)

-### Add Orchard Core CMS content to Blazor Page
+### Add Orchard Core CMS content to the Blazor Page

-In our `OCBlazorLib` blazor Library project, Lets enrich our `/content` page to serve content from Orchard Core CMS.
+In our `OCBlazorLib` blazor Library project, Let's enrich our `/content` page to serve content from Orchard Core CMS.
 To achieve this, follow these steps:

-- In `OCBlazorLib.csproj` Add a nuget package reference to `OrchardCore.ContentManagement`
+- In `OCBlazorLib.csproj` Add a NuGet package reference to `OrchardCore.ContentManagement`
 -
 ```dotnetcli
 dotnet add ./OCBlazorLib/OCBlazorLib.csproj package OrchardCore.ContentManagement --version 1.8.2